Berserk-Games/Tabletop-Simulator-Console-Commands/Commands.md

 USAGE: `component_position <GUID> [-f] <position>`

-Move specified component to specified <position>.  <position> is a vector (x,y,z).
+Move specified component to specified &lt;position&gt;.  &lt;position&gt; is a vector (x,y,z).
 Use '-' for any axis to leave it as is.-f = fast

 ## `component_rotate`